calabiyau19/calabiyau19.github.io/_posts/2025-03-07-Immich-update-126.1-129.md

 Scenario:

 Immich is running in a Proxmox server VM and has not been updated since v126.1.
 I have been using Watchtower to update my other docker apps, but since Immich is moving so fast, I wanted to take the time to do it manually.
 Now, I need to update it to v129.
 This is a docker-compose installation.
 The Proxmox server has two internal NVMe SSDs.
 Immich is on NVMe1, and the Immich processed images library is on NVMe 2.
 Which is a custom location, not in the defaults.
-All of my media was uploaded to Immich from an external HDD plugged into the Proxmox server and then mounted so that IMMICH-Go could find it inside the VM/container, which saved a tremendous amount of time uploading and processing 25K pictures and movies.
+All of my media was uploaded to Immich from an external HDD plugged into the Proxmox server and then mounted so that Immich-Go could find it inside the VM/container, which saved a tremendous amount of time uploading and processing 25K pictures and movies.
 With this setup, the built-in upload function also works as designed for smaller uploads.

 Steps followed to complete the update.

-1) I read the release notes and determined it **would** break my external HDD upload location, but only one single line of code was originally added to my working docker-composec.yml file so it could be entered back into the “new” docker-compose.yml after the upgrade was complete.
+1) I read the release notes and determined it **would** break my external HDD upload location, but only one single line of code was originally added to my working docker-compose.yml file so it could be entered back into the “new” docker-compose.yml after the upgrade was complete.
 The original .env file could be used without any changes.
 [https://github.com/immich-app/immich/releases/tag/v1.129.0](https://github.com/immich-app/immich/releases/tag/v1.129.0)

 2) found this was not a breaking change